 Database Visualization Tools

 We respect DrawSQL as the market leader in database visualization.
 DrawSQL offers real-time collaboration in its Pro version and has a free tier (limited to public diagrams).
-SchemaVis is an alpha-stage newcomer focused on a different vision - open source collaboration and modern architecture.
+SchemaVis is an alpha-stage newcomer focused on a different vision - open source and modern architecture with planned collaboration features.
 This comparison focuses exclusively on visualization capabilities.

 Visual Comparison